felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 journal is so you can comfortably refer to your knowledge.

 The best storage place I found for my ruler is directly in my notebook.
+It acts like a bookmark.
 The notebook I recommend above has an elastic band that ensures your ruler would never slip and fall once shut.

 {{< figure src="/img/ruler.jpg" position="center" caption="" >}}